braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ![][13]

 That's it!
 You just created a segment using a nested custom attribute, all without needing to know how the data is structured.
-Braze’s nested object explorer generated a visual representation of your data and allowed you to explore and select exactly what you needed to create a segment.
+Braze's nested object explorer generated a visual representation of your data and allowed you to explore and select exactly what you needed to create a segment.

 ### Trigger nested custom attribute changes